junkurihara/modoh-server/README.md

 client_ids = ["client_id_1", "client_id_2"]
 ```

+`modoh-server` allows multiple `[[validation.token]]` directives to accepts multiple clients authorized under various authorities. `modoh-server` periodically fetches their validation keys (public keys) through the token APIs' `jwks` endpoints, and concurrently verifies a request with the retrieved keys.

+Note that *when the bearer token does not exist in the HTTP request header, the request filtering based on the token validation is always bypassed*.
+This is because requests not from clients but from other relays have no such token in their header [^1].
+Thus, *you should employ the source IP filtering mechanism for pre-authorized relays simultaneously token validation.*

+[^1]: It is mandatory to strip any client-specific information at the first-hop relay for privacy.

 ### Configuration of Pre-authorized Relays for Incoming Requests

+(Only) When the token validation is not configured or bypassed for requests without Authorization header, `modoh-server` can filters requests incoming from non-authorized nodes by their source IP addresses.
+The source IP filtering can be configured in `[access]` directive in `config.toml` as follows.

 ```toml:config.toml
 ## Access control of source, typically relays, using source ip address and nexthop destination domain